-The Hart Scientific model 7005 and 7015 are very precise constant temperature baths.
+The Hart Scientific 7108 is a precise constant temperature bath.
 An innovative state of the art solid-state temperature controller has been incorporated which maintains the bath temperature with extreme stability.
+A lid to cover the bath opening is required to reach the published stability.
 The controller uses a microcontroller to execute the many operating functions.

-User interface is provided by the 8-digit LED display and four key-switches.
-Digital remote communications is optionally available with a RS-232 or IEEE-488 interface.
+User interface is provided by the 8-digit LED display and four buttons.
+Digital remote communications is available with a RS-232 or optionally with a IEEE-488 interface.